julionm/rust-studies/README.md

 ### What is _Monomorphization_?

 When using Generics in any language there's a concern in the performance of the code, but in rust with the _monomorphization_ it's not a problem at all, the process create in compile time all the code that will be used.
 If there´s a enum over a generic type and it's implemented using a `String` and a `u32` values, two enums are created for each use, ensuring a performatic and readable code.

+### What's the difference between `Copy` and `Clone` ?

+`Copy` is implicit, inexpensive and cannot be re-implemented `Clone` is explicit, may be expensive and may be re-implemented

+The `Clone`  is explicit, therefore it needs to be declared, as it's a more geenric trait, it can be reimplemented in other types to do arbitrary stuff and since it´s more generic than the other one the values that implement `Copy` may implement `Clone` as well.

+`Copy` is a bitwise copy, therefore it copies every bit of the value to another memory location (variable) using the `memcpy()` function.

 ---